Que hacer en londres antes de irte

 - National Portrait Gallery , portraits (pictorial art)

-- British Museum , large amount of material, covering more than 2 million years of history.
-From Paleolithic objects to the Rosetta stone or mummies.
+- British Museum , a wealth of material covering over 2 million years of history.
+From Paleolithic artifacts to the Rosetta Stone and mummies.

 - National History Museum , ideal with children, the natural history museum, with a wide exhibition of animal and natural life and a very famous Hall with the skeleton of a whale.

-- Victoria and Albert , a little of everything; fashion, furniture, miniatures, painting, sculptures,...
+- Victoria and Albert , a bit of everything: fashion, furniture, miniatures, paintings, sculptures,...

 - Science Museum , the science museum, also ideal for children.

-- Tate Modern , the modern art museum, right in front of San Pablo and an aesthetic that will surprise you.
+- Tate Modern , the modern art museum, right across from St. Paul's and with an aesthetic that will surprise you.

 - Design Museum , the design museum

-With all this, you have the essentials covered, the center explored and you can leave with the most legendary photos taken.
+With all this, you've covered the essentials, explored the center, and can leave with the most legendary photos.

 You have a thousand more things to explore: